 DWR operates the State Water Project in coordination with the federal Central Valley Project, which is operated by the Bureau of Reclamation.
 Since 1986, the coordinated operations have been undertaken pursuant to a Coordinated Operations Agreement for the Central Valley Project and State Water Project (the "COA").
 The COA defines how the State and federal water projects share water quality and environmental flow obligations imposed by regulatory agencies.
 The agreement calls for periodic review to determine whether updates are needed in light of changed conditions.
 After completing a joint review process, DWR and the Bureau of Reclamation agreed to amend the COA to reflect water quality regulations, biological opinions and hydrology updated since the 1986 agreement was signed.
 On December 13, 2018, DWR and the Bureau of Reclamation executed an Addendum to the COA (the "COA Addendum").
-The COA Addendum provides for DWR's adjustment of State Water Project operations to modify pumping operations, as well as project storage withdrawals to meet in-basin uses, pursuant to revised calculations based on water year types.
-The COA Addendum will shift responsibilities for meeting obligations between the Central Valley Project and the State Water Project, resulting in a shift of approximately 120,000 acre-feet in long-term average annual exports from the State Water Project to the Central Valley Project.
+The COA Addendum provides for DWR's adjustment of State Water Project operations to modify pumping operations, as well as project storage withdrawals to meet in-basin uses, pursuant to revised calculations based on Water Year types.
+The COA Addendum will shift responsibilities for meeting obligations between the Central Valley Project and the State Water Project, resulting in a shift of approximately 120,000 acrefeet in long-term average annual exports from the State Water Project to the Central Valley Project.

 In executing the COA Addendum, DWR found the agreement to be exempt from environmental review under CEQA as an ongoing project and that the adjustments in operations are within the original scope of the project.
 On January 16, 2019, commercial fishing groups and an American Indian tribe ("petitioners") filed a lawsuit against DWR alleging that entering the COA Addendum violated CEQA, the Delta Reform Act, and the public trust doctrine.
-On April 11, 2019, Westlands Water District ("Westlands") filed a motion to intervene, which was not opposed by any party.
-The court granted Westlands' motion on June 7, 2019.
-On October 7, 2019, the North Delta Water Agency filed a motion to intervene.
-On November 19, 2019, the court granted North Delta Water Agency's motion.
+Westlands Water District ("Westlands") and North Delta Water Agency have been granted approval to intervene in the lawsuit.
 The petitioners are still in the process of preparing the administrative record.
 The effect of this lawsuit on the COA Addendum and State Water Project operations cannot be determined at this time.